 FORMOSAT-5 Program Description

 FORMOSAT-5 is the first space program that National Space Organization (NSPO) takes full responsibility for the complete satellite system engineering design including payload(s).
-Mission of the program is shown as follows:
+The program’s mission is as follows:

 To build up Taiwan's self-reliant space technology on the remote sensing payload and spacecraft bus,

-To develop the key components of the EO-type remote sensing instrument and spacecraft bus by integrating the domestic resources,
+To develop the key components of the EO-type remote sensing instrument and spacecraft bus integrating domestic resources,

 To continue to serve the global imagery users' community of FORMOSAT-2, and